hippietrail/RetroGhidra/README.md

 - Commodore 64: .CRT cartridge loader - identifies but does not load yet
 - Commodore VIC-20: .PRG cartridge loader - identifies but does not load yet
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
-- RISC OS: AIF (Arm Image Format) loader - identifies but does not yet load
 - Sharp X68000: .X and .Z executable formats - identifies but does not load yet
 - Sinclair QL: Executable format loader - identifies but does not load yet